ramonfigueiredo/python_course/README.md

 Go back to [Contents](#contents).

-#### Some examples of Django projects available on my GitHub account
+#### Some examples of Django projects are available on my GitHub account

-My GitHub repository has some public available Django projects.
+My GitHub repository has some publicly available Django projects.

 [Titanic survival predictor using Django and Machine Learning](https://github.com/ramonfigueiredo/titanic_survival_predictor_using_django_and_ml)
 - Use Django, DjangoRESTFramework, Pandas, and Scikit-Learn to predict whether a passenger (with characteristics as your input) can survive the Titanic drowning or not!